It’s already been a summer for the record books. And not in a good way.

 This urgency is why we’re working to expand access to community solar — it’s one of the most direct ways that utility customers can add more clean power to the power supply.
 But we can’t just rely on adding more wind and solar power.
 We need to improve the grid itself, too, to make it more resilient.

 Our grid infrastructure is in dire need of an update.
-The American Society of Civil Engineers has given the US energy infrastructure a D+ or C- for the past decade.
+The American Society of Civil Engineers most recently handed the US energy infrastructure a C- in their quadrennial report card.
 Not great.
 To make the grid resilient, we need to invest in ways to make renewable energy more flexible:

-- More investment in other forms of carbon-free energy - Right now, solar and wind power have their limits (storage and vulnerability to weather — the same high-pressure systems that cause heat domes like the one in the Pacific Northwest often bring still air, decreasing wind power).
+• More investment in other forms of carbon-free energy.
+Right now, solar and wind power have their limits (storage and vulnerability to weather — the same high-pressure systems that cause heat domes like the one in the Southern US often bring still air, decreasing wind power).
 Zero-carbon sources such as geothermal energy and hydropower can help meet demand for electricity, although extreme heat and drought hurt hydropower, too.